 Another reason why users may need to revert back to the keyboard’s default state is if the device starts misbehaving.
 For example, certain shortcut combinations and keys stop working, irregular keypresses, etc. In that case, first, check out the following article – Fix Keyboard Not Working on Windows 10, and hopefully one of the solutions will help get things back on track.
 However, if none of the solutions explained in the article worked and you have made up your mind to reset your keyboard to default settings, we have three different methods for you.

 How To Reset Your Keyboard To Default Settings In Windows 10?

 Check if it is a Physical issue?

-Before resetting, we should make sure that the keyboard issues you have been experiencing aren’t due to any physical defects.
+Before resetting, we should make sure that the keyboard issues such as double typing aren’t due to any physical defects.
 An easy way to test this is to boot the computer into safe mode and check the keyboard’s performance.
 If it continues to behave strangely in safe mode too, the issue may be hardware-related rather than due to some software and no amount of resetting will help, instead, you will need to pay your local computer store a visit.

 1. Open the Run command box by pressing Windows key + R, type msconfig and press Enter to open the System Configuration application.